Mrkartik/covid-india/README.md

 # covid-india
 This repo contains the code which takes data directly from  Ministry of Health and Family Welfare (https://www.mohfw.gov.in/#site-advisories).

+# No any Special Installation needed for Arch Users

 ## Screenshot of MoHFW Page
 <p>
   <img align=middle height="500" src="https://github.com/Mrkartik/covid-india/blob/master/MoHFW%20%20%20Home.png" alt="Website page">